What's New

 scripts/generate_whats_new.py,

-which calls the GitHub Models API (Claude Sonnet 4.6) to write a user-friendly What's New entry
+which calls OpenCode (opencode-go/deepseek-flash-v4) to write a user-friendly What's New entry

 Introduced: #120